molnarmark/gitfollow/README.md

 ## ❓ Why

-I was curious and wanted to see if some people followed eachother, however, these people had too many followers to manually browse through.
+I was curious and wanted to see if some people followed each other, however, these people had too many followers to manually browse through.

 Since GitHub doesn't provide a search feature for followers, this app was built.